St Wilfrid’s Catholic Academy Conceptually Planned Curriculum Intent

 As a Catholic school we uphold the values of our faith endowing each child with the knowledge of their own unique gifts and talents.
 Using both their words and actions we enable our pupils to live out the gospel’s values and values which permeate our community.

-We know our children well and recognise the potential barriers to their learning.
+We know our children well and aspire highly for their future.
 We use the National Curriculum of 2014 as our ambitious broad and balanced offer.
-Using this we will enable all of our pupils, despite their varying start points, to take their place as an active, contributing member of modern British society.
+Using this we will enable all of our pupils, with due recognition of their varying start points, to take their place as an active, contributing member of modern British society.

 We firmly believe that reading lies at the heart of a great curriculum and that via reading children experience other worlds, lives and viewpoints.
 Reading exists at the heart of our school.